Wasp Nest Removal

 A wasp nest cannot be easily removed if active.
 Nests are normally active from May to October but sometimes remain active as late as December.

 If the nest is in a loft and visible it is best to wait a few weeks after treatment before any attempt is made to remove the wasp nest.
-Too soon and there may still be wasps active within the nest even if no wasps are flying in and out of the wasp nest entrance.
+Too soon and there may still be wasps active within the nest.

 When Should I Call a Pest Control Company?

 The most important question is how long will the wasp nest survive.
 The weather will ususally decide this.
-Warm, wet and windy weather is not great for Queen Wasps to fly and forage for food and nesting material (the nest is made from chewed up bark or ‘old’ wood on fences or garden furniture).
+Warm, wet and windy weather is not great for Queen Wasps to fly and forage for food and nesting material.

 Wasp Nest Removal Service

-Pest UK use an insecticide called ‘FICAM D* – a modern biodegradable insecticide that will get rid of wasps but is not highly toxic to mammals.
-The entrance to the nest or the nest itself will be treated using this insecticide.
+Pest UK use an insecticide called ‘FICAM D’.
+This modern biodegradable insecticide will get rid of wasps but is not highly toxic to mammals.
+The entrance to the nest or the nest itself IS treated using this insecticide.

 DIY Wasp Nest Removal Treatment